 Claim: "Saladmaster selects only the finest materials for its products.
 The 316Ti Titanium Stainless Steel is of a much higher grade and sheen than the stainless steels used by other cookware companies.
 In fact, 316Ti is widely known and respected in the medical field for it’s high performance and durability, and is used to make the world’s finest health equipment."

-This doesn't all apply to cookware, but the upshot is that 316Ti is slightly more resistant to certain types of corrosion (namely, salt) than other 300 grade steels.
-However, the main difference seems to occur at temperatures higher than you will see in any normal kitchen.
+316Ti is slightly more resistant to certain types of corrosion (namely, salt) than other 300 grade steels.
+However, the main difference seems to occur at temperatures higher than you will see in kitchens.

 All 300-grade stainless steel is excellent for use as cookware.
-316Ti is just as good, but probably not any better, than other grades of "surgical" stainless steel.
+316Ti is very good, but marginally better, than other grades of "surgical" stainless steel.

-We recommend that before you purchase clad stainless cookware, you should do some research on steel quality.
-Our article Stainless Steel Cookware Sets: A Detailed Buying Guide has some good information, but we encourage you to do even more research.
+We recommend that before you purchase clad stainless cookware, you should research steel quality.
+Our article Stainless Steel Cookware Sets: A Detailed Buying Guide has some good information.

 Heats Evenly Every Time